 - Following physical distancing protocols

-- Screening all patients for COVID-19 symptoms upon arrival
+- Screening all patients and residents for Covid-19 symptoms upon arrival

-- Implementing strict isolation practices to separate COVID-19 patients from others.
+- Implementing strict isolation practices to separate Covid-19 patients and residents from others

 What to Expect During Your Visit

 While outdoor and virtual visits remain the safest option, indoor visits are available for any resident not under a transmission-based quarantine.
 NOTE: Compassionate visits for Covid-impacted residents and patients by designated essential caregivers remain available option.

 Outdoor Facility Visits & Extended Outings